Fabber12/water-graphene/README.md

 ### Overview

 A pristine graphene sheet is functionalized with a user-defined fraction of hydroxyl groups using `add_OH.m`.
-The resulting functionalized sheet is combined with a water box and equilibrated to yield a relaxed configuration (`lammps/TBR/equilibration` folder).
+The resulting functionalized sheet is combined with a water box and equilibrated to yield an equilibrated configuration (`lammps/TBR/equilibration` folder).
 A temperature difference is then imposed between the graphene oxide and the water, allowing the graphene's energy and system's temperature evolution to be tracked for TBR evaluation (`lammps/TBR/transient` folder).

 ### Directory Structure